Zero-Down-Time/kubezero/Quickstart.md

 ## Deploy KubeZero Helm chart
 `./deploy.sh`

-The deploy script will handle the initial bootstrap process up to point of installing advanced services like Istio or Prometheus.
+The deploy script will handle the initial bootstrap process as well as the roll out of advanced components like Prometheus, Istio and ElasticSearch/Kibana in various phases.

-It will take about 10min to reach the point of being able to install these advanced services.
+It will take about 10 to 15 minutes for ArgoCD to roll out all the services...

+# Own apps
+- Add your own application to ArgoCD via the cli

+# Troubleshooting

 ## Verify ArgoCD
-At this stage we there is no support for any kind of Ingress yet.
 To reach the Argo API port forward from localhost via:
 `kubectl port-forward svc/kubezero-argocd-server -n argocd 8080:443`

 Next download the argo-cd cli, details for different OS see https://argoproj.github.io/argo-cd/cli_installation/